Benjamin Waterhouse: Personal life

 In 1788, he married Elizabeth Oliver, with whom he had six children.
 She died in childbirth in 1815.
 In 1819, he married Louisa Lee; no children resulted from this marriage.

 Waterhouse was a prickly character, with a tendency to become involved in controversy.

 Military service

 Waterhouse had a commission in the U.S. Army during the War of 1812 in the days before military physicians were accorded rank.
 Waterhouse was assigned to a Navy Frigate that was eventually captured by the Royal Navy.
-Waterhouse along with the surviving crew members was held in a British prison ship in under harsh conditions until the end of the war.
+Waterhouse along with the surviving crew members was held in a British prison ship under harsh conditions until the end of the war.
 After he was repatriated to the United States, Waterhouse published a critical account of the British POW system.
 Choosing to remain in the military after the war, Waterhouse held the position of "Hospital Surgeon", in 1818 he was promoted to "Post Surgeon", and in 1821 he was honorably discharged.